ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

-The 1986-90 Massachusetts Atlas found this species “uncommon to locally common in wooded areas mainly at higher elevations from the Connecticut Valley westward.”
+The 1986-90 Massachusetts Atlas found West Virginia White “uncommon to locally common in wooded areas mainly at higher elevations from the Connecticut Valley westward.”
 It was confirmed in only 29 of 723 Atlas blocks (for towns, see Distribution, below), putting it on the lower end of Uncommon.
 MBC records likewise rank it as Uncommon (Table 5).
 The colonies appear to be small and scattered; the largest number reported from any one site in MBC records is 20.
-This is in contrast to the Mustard White, which has only a few sites, with larger numbers (and for which a few unusually large reports may have inaccurately raised its rank).
+This is in contrast to the Mustard White, which has a few sites with larger numbers.

 Chart 8: MBC Sightings per Total Trip Reports, 1992-2009